Thijzer/symfony-boilerplate/BLOGGER_GUIDE.md

 #### doctrine mapping

 Before we can add or get data from our database.
-We first need to make our entities and make sure our mapping is done correctly
+We first need to make our entities and make sure our mapping is done correctly.

 In the Entity directory we need to some files